By L.Kenway BComm CPB Retired

 In Canada, our tax system is a self assessing system and relies on voluntary compliance.
 In dealing with the Canada Revenue Agency (CRA), small business owners often find themselves frustrated with the complexities of Canadian tax regulations.

-If you are deficient in any of your tax filings, one essential tool at your disposal is the CRA’s Voluntary Disclosures Program (VDP).
+If you are deficient in any of your tax filings, one tool at your disposal is the CRA’s Voluntary Disclosures Program (VDP).

 The CRA’s Voluntary Disclosures Program is designed to promote compliance with Canada's tax laws.
 It's purpose is to encourage individuals to self-correct incomplete or inaccurate information, and past omissions; while granting relief on a case by case basis to those who satisfy all the conditions through waiving interest, penalties, publicity, and prosecution.